-You may not have a lot of prior experience.
-Maybe there are gaps in your employment?
-Here are some tips to help you shine and overcome some resume obstacles – and prove to your future employer that you’re their ideal candidate.
+You may not have a lot of prior experience, or maybe there are gaps in your employment.
+Here are some tips to help you shine and overcome some resume obstacles—and prove to your future employer that you’re their ideal candidate.

-Regardless of your experience, or how much of it you have, make sure your resume is easy to understand.
-Communicate well and make it readable, don’t use wacky fonts or stylistic additions.
+Regardless of your experience, make sure your resume is easy to understand.
+Communicate well and make it readable, and don’t use wacky fonts or design styles.
 Be sure to use proper job titles.
-For example, using 'Refuse Dispensing Engineer' or ‘Waste Management Professional’ may make it confusing for the potential employer to understand that you worked as a garbage man.
-Be sure to format your resume correctly, align all of the columns and ensure it was written in an acceptable ‘resume style’.
-Clean and concise is smartest.
+For example, using “Refuse Dispensing Engineer” or “Waste Management Professional” may make it confusing for the potential employer to understand.
+Be sure to format your resume correctly, align all of the columns and ensure it was written in an acceptable “resume style.”
+Clean and concise is best.

 Any resume should be error-free.
 If you are not a great speller/writer, be sure to have another set of eyes proofread for spelling and grammatical errors.
 Even the best writers make mistakes.
 That’s why authors have editors.

 Be sure that you are including keywords that best fit your experience, beefing up your most recent positions.
-If you were a Warehouse Worker, be sure to add a sentence or two about some of the tasks that you performed: pick & pack, forklift, packaging, dock work, etc. Employers will be looking for keywords that fit the jobs they have available and the more detailed your resume, the better your chances of landing an interview.
+If you were a warehouse worker, be sure to add a sentence or two about some of the tasks that you performed.
+Employers will be looking for keywords that fit the jobs they have available and the more detailed your resume, the better your chances of landing an interview.

 Focus on Skills